Big Margin Bottleneck Buster

 After genetics and breeding this is the top contributor to the 30 + year supply/demand imbalance and why production costs are so high and the average size of Wagyu operations so small.
-This enables scalability as well and creating an effective and durable structural barrier to competitive pricing and the point at which the contribution to margin and control of consistency, quality and reliability of supply is the most leverageable.
+This facilitates scalability as well while creating an effective and durable structural barrier to competitive entry risk and the point at which the contribution to margin and control of consistency, quality and reliability of supply is the most leverageable.

 The packing and power plants are for internal processes and services are not offered to the public for resale, this results in a greatly reduced regulatory profile.
 Consequently, reducing construction and costs of operation by 30%.
 The value and resiliency of this as a competitive advantage, major margin contributor and consistent high margin profitability cannot be over emphasized.

-Empire Packers is partnered with E Q Power, located on-site to provide 100% renewable, zero emissions and Carbon negative power services.
+Empire Packers will be partnered with E Q Power, located on-site, to provide 100% renewable, zero emissions and Carbon negative power services.
 The plan is for a state-of-the-art and environmentally-friendly meat processing facility to come on line in mid-2018, with approximately 30 full-time employees.
 According to the project narrative, the main building is proposed for about 12,000 square feet for processing of up to 25 cattle per day, scalable to 45 beeves/day.

 The value and resiliency of this as a durable competitive advantage and barrier to entry cannot be over emphasized.